XiaoLinXiaoZhu/XX-Mod-Manager/readme-en.md

 ## Disclaimer

-- **<font color=red>Development Warning</font>**: XXMI Launcher is still in development and may contain bugs, crashes, or other issues.
+- **<font color=red>Development Warning</font>**: XXMM is still in development and may contain bugs, crashes, or other issues.
 Please report them to the [issues](https://github.com/XiaoLinXiaoZhu/XX-Mod-Manager/issues) page.

 ## Features